coldplayz/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 # Web Stack Debugging 2

 * 0-iamsomeoneelse: script that runs the whoami command under the user passed as an argument.

+* 1-run_nginx_as_nginx: fix container to run nginx as nginx user and have nginx serve all 8080 traffic.